 (3) REPs may submit a safety-net spreadsheet for the following:

-(a) For Advanced Metering System (AMS) meters with remote connect/disconnect capability:
+(a) For Standard meters - Advanced Metering System meters with remote connect/disconnect capability (AMS-R):

-(i) Standard move in - The Customer has requested a same or next day move in and the Competitive Retailer (CR) has not received an 814_05, CR Enrollment Notification Response, 814_17, Move In Reject Response, or 814_28, Complete Unexecutable or Permit Required, transaction within four Retail Business Hours of submitting the 814_16, Move In Request.
+(i) Move In - The Customer has requested a same or next day move in and the Competitive Retailer (CR) has not received an 814_05, CR Enrollment Notification Response, 814_17, Move In Reject Response, or 814_28, Complete Unexecutable or Permit Required, transaction within four Retail Business Hours of submitting the 814_16, Move In Request.

-(ii) Priority move in - For move ins where the Customer has requested priority service and is willing to pay applicable fees, if the CR has submitted the priority move-in transaction and an 814_05, 814_17, or 814_28 response transaction has not been received by 1400 on the requested date in the 814_16 priority move in transaction.
+(ii) (Removed as part of PUCT Project 41121).

-(b) For Non-AMS and non-metered Premises:
+(b) For Premises with Non-Standard meters, Advanced Metering System meters without remote connect/disconnect capability (AMS-M) and non-metered services:

-(i) Standard move in - Move ins submitted at least two Retail Business Days prior to the requested date, if the 814_05, 814_17, or 814_28 response transaction has not been received on the day prior to the requested date in the 814_16 standard move in transaction.
+(i) Move In - Move ins submitted at least two Retail Business Days prior to the requested date, if the 814_05, 814_17, or 814_28 response transaction has not been received on the day prior to the requested date in the 814_16 standard move in transaction.

 (ii) Priority move in - For move ins where the Customer has requested priority service and is willing to pay applicable fees, if the CR has submitted the priority move-in transaction and an 814_05, 814_17, or 814_28 response transaction has not been received by 1400 on the requested date in the 814_16 or 814_22 priority move in transaction.

-7.4.1.2 Standard Move In Safety-Net Spreadsheet Format and Timing
+7.4.1.2 Move In Safety-Net Spreadsheet Format and Timing

-The REP may submit a safety-net spreadsheet for standard Move-In Requests (with the requested date from the original 814_16, Move In Request) between the hours of 1100 to 1200 on the Business Day prior to the Customer’s requested move in date, if the REP has not received the 814_05, CR Enrollment Notification Response, 814_17, Move In Reject Response, or 814_28, Complete Unexecutable or Permit Required, from ERCOT.
+The REP may submit a safety-net spreadsheet for Move-In Requests (with the requested date from the original 814_16, Move In Request) between the hours of 1100 to 1200 on the Business Day prior to the Customer’s requested move in date, if the REP has not received the 814_05, CR Enrollment Notification Response, 814_17, Move In Reject Response, or 814_28, Complete Unexecutable or Permit Required, from ERCOT.
 A TDSP will reject safety-net spreadsheet requests received earlier than the day prior to the requested move in date.
 This request is done via e-mail using the “Subject Line” included in Table 2, Required Subject Lines for Standard Safety-Net Move In E-mails.

 Table 2.
 Required Subject Lines for Standard Safety-Net Move In E-mails